 This study is sponsored by the Department of Defense Autism Research Program and a Brain and Behavior Foundation NARSAD Young Investigator Award.

-Duke is now accepting new participants without ASD for this study.
-Please note that enrollment for the ASD group in this study has completed.
+Please note that enrollment for this study has completed.

 Click here for a study brochure.